sgaul/opportunity/index.md

 Using quintiles means that roughly 20 percent of the population will always live in high opportunity areas (since census tracts have roughly similar population), while the Jenks breaks (or other methods) would reflect the concentration of poverty in a smaller set of areas.

-## What is driving the Opportunity Index?
+### What is driving the Opportunity Index?

 With a composite index of z-scores, it helps to see if specific variables are playing more of a role in determining the final index values.
-The OECD guide to composite indicators notes that using z-scores means that "[i]ndicators with extreme values thus have a greater effect on the composite indicator."
+The OECD guide to composite indicators notes that using z-scores means that "indicators with extreme values thus have a greater effect on the composite indicator."
 That can be an issue in a state with a high degree of inequality and concentration of poverty.

 As a start, we know that many of the variables are correlated with each other - the correlation matrix below shows that several of the variables - poverty, public assistance, etc. - are correlated with each other.
 Job growth has almost no correlation with any of the variables.